It’s an important question

 This means that Sarah and Matthew could need $850,000 at retirement if they wish to retire at age 60 and live a lifestyle similar to the life they’re living now.

-They can play with the sliders int he calculator, such as revisiting the Age field, or changing the Desired Retirement Income amount they want to live on, and see what happens if they retire at a later age or if they choose to live on a lower amount each year.
+They can play with the sliders in the calculator, such as revisiting the Age field, or changing the Desired Retirement Income amount they want to live on, and see what happens if they retire at a later age or if they choose to live on a lower amount each year.

 You can also open the Assumptions tab in the calculator and change the Investment option (do this in the ‘Default return in retirement’ field) and Change Fees.
 For example, the ElectricSuper Income Stream’s current maximum annual cost is $800 (at 2023), which can make a big difference over the assumptions that are built into the calculator as a default.